Where is Saddle Mountain?

 It looks steeper than it is but after the fork in the road the hiking trail starts to head up and the incline doesn’t stop until you basically reach the peak.

-There’s a lot of rock faces you have to walk across and it’s very easy to lose the trail if you walk up too high or low.
+There are a lot of rock faces you have to walk across and it’s very easy to lose the trail if you walk up too high or low.

 Luckily someone has placed rock piles and stacks every so often.
 If you see them you know you are going the right way.